tier4/ota-client/tools/status_monitor/README.md

 # Local OTA status monitor util

 A helper util for querying specific otaclient's status API and showing the OTA status in real time in the terminal window.
+If multiple ECUs' status are included, all of these ECUs' status(up to 10) will be displayed.

 ## Usage